 If you have an antique or collectible to offer as security against a loan, get in touch with specialists who have experience and in-depth knowledge of luxury goods.
 New Bond Street Pawnbrokers will be happy to appraise your piece in a confidential and professional manner and offer the best value available for your loan, with the minimum of fuss.
 To get started, complete the contact form or call us on 020 7493 0385.

-New Bond Street Pawnbrokers are a discreet, luxury pawnbroking service specialising in loans against diamonds, fine jewellery, classic cars, fine wines, fine art ,antiques, rare books, handbags and fine watches as Patek Philippe or Rolex.
+New Bond Street Pawnbrokers are a discreet, luxury pawnbroking service specialising in loans against diamonds, diamond rings, fine jewellery, classic cars, fine wines, fine art ,antiques, rare books, handbags and fine watches as Patek Philippe or Rolex.
 Contact us to discuss arranging a valuation here.